bedieber/awesome-leadership/README.md

   - **M**easurable: Find meaningful ways to measure your success
   - **A**ttainable: If it can not be achieved, what good is this goal?
 Also often called "Agreed" at this point but we have that below at CLEAR
   - **R**ealistic: Even if it is attainable, it can still be an unrealistically high goal within an unrealistic timeframe
-  - **T**ime-phased: Set clear timelines for a goal to be achieved, otherwise it will be postponed indefinetly
+  - **T**ime-phased: Set clear timelines for a goal to be achieved, otherwise it will be postponed indefinitely

 *PURE*
   - **P**ositively formulated: A positive formulation increases motivation to reach it.
 Use "I will reduce bugs by 50% instead of "My code will be less buggy"